-Bordered by scenically impressive steep mountains, the Port of Kamares is known for its beautiful large beach, a wide range of accommodation options, shops and tavernas, waterfront cafes and a lovely holiday atmosphere.
-This port is the perfect getaway for families with toddlers as the waters run very shallow for a long distance, giving them enough room to have fun.
+Adorned with panoramic impressive steep hills, the Port of Kamares is known for its beautiful long beach, a wide range of accommodation options, shops and tavernas, waterfront cafes and a lovely holiday atmosphere.
+The beach here, is the perfect getaway for families with toddlers as the waters are shallow for a long distance, giving them enough space to have fun.

-This port serves a colossal number of ferries coming from Piraeus and any other nearby islands, accounting for all traffic coming in and leaving Sifnos.
+This port serves an infinte number of ferries from Piraeus and other nearby islands, accounting for all traffic coming and leaving Sifnos.
 On the right side of the port is the main settlement, which includes various types of shops, plenty of accommodation and a plethora of services available for the tourists.
-Being one of the best-known ceramic production centres in the Cyclades, expect to see plenty of pottery workshops around.
-Take time to visit the terrific buildings and whitewashed Cycladic houses before heading towards the beach for an afternoon swim.
+Being one of the best-known ceramic production centres in the Cyclades, expect to see plenty of pottery workshops.
+Take time to visit the astounding buildings and whitewashed Cycladic houses before heading towards the beach for an afternoon swim.

 What to do in Kamares, Sifnos

 If you have some free time, take a bottle of wine and head down to the port.
-Sit above the breakwater and feel the breeze as you watch the night ferries arrive at the port.
-This beautiful sight will guarantee of nostalgic moments when you are back home.
+Sit on the seawall and feel the breeze as you watch the night ferries arrive at the port.
+This beautiful sight will guarantee nostalgic moments when you are back home.

-Sundays in Kamares are a Rivithia day.
-During this day, all the restaurants across Kamares serve the Island’ speciality; the chickpea stew.
-However, you need to ensure that you get there on time or else you will miss out.
+Sundays in Kamares are “Revithia day”.
+During this day, all the restaurants across Kamares serve the island’s speciality, chickpea stew.
+However, you need to get there on time or else you will not find any left.

 - Visit the two monasteries in Kamares

-Kamares is home to two majestic monasteries; Agios Spyridon and Profitti Ilias, which are located a couple of yards apart from each other.
-You can either drive there or take a walk, but if you chose the latter, be prepared for sore days ahead.
+Kamares is the home of to two majestic monasteries; Agios Spyridon and Profitti Ilias, which are located a couple of yards apart from each other.
+You can either drive there or walk, but if you chose the latter, be prepared for sore feet the following day.

 - Explore Kamares

-Exploring has been made much easier in Kamares.
-Since cars and motorcycles are allowed here, you can rent one from George Podotas’ shop, which can be found just behind the waterfront.
-There are also other car rental services that you can compare rates.
-After getting your ride, explore the port of Kamares before heading inland towards Sifnos.
+Exploring is made much easier in Kamares.
+Since cars and motorcycles are allowed here, you can rent one from George Podotas’ shop, which is just behind the waterfront.
+There are also other car rental services so that you can compare rates with.
+After your ride, explore the port of Kamares before heading inland towards Sifnos.

 What to eat

-If there is one thing Sifnos is known about, is its fine cooking.
-The cuisine in this town is very developed due to their tradition in pottery.
-In a time where other islands were focusing on using open fires and sticks to cook meat, the people of Kamares were focusing on making delicious casseroles and delicious stews using clay ovens and pots.
+If there is one thing Sifnos is famous for is its fine cooking.
+The cuisine here is very developed due to their tradition in pottery.
+During a time when other islanders used open fires and sticks to cook meat, the people of Kamares prepared delicious casseroles and stews using clay ovens and ceramic pots.

-Foods prepared by Manolis are the best.
-It is in his restaurant where you will find the most spectacular clay oven cooked food across Kamares.
-When you are in Kamares, hope that he is roasting a lamb, this is the sweetest cooked type of meat you will ever come across.
+Dishes prepared by Manolis are the best.
+It is in his restaurant where you can find the best mouth-watering, clay oven-cooked food in Kamares.
+While in Kamares, wish that he is roasting lamb, this is the most delicious roasted meat you will ever taste.
 For decades, Manolis has been the source of life around Vathi.

-- Experience Authentic Sifnos food at Meropi in Kamares
+- Experience Authentic Sifnos food at Meropi’s in Kamares

-Have a taste of fresh meat and fish when in Kamares at Meropi.
-This popular Taverna will offer you authentic Sifnos servings with A-plus level of hospitality.
-Hop into Meropi for a late afternoon and enjoy the signature octopus cooked with Cucumber, feta cheese, Olives and Tomatoes.
+Have a taste of fresh meat and fish when in Kamares at Meropi’s.
+This popular taverna serves you authentic Sifnos dishes with A-plus in hospitality.
+Drop in Meropi’s for a late afternoon treat and enjoy the succulent octopus with cucumber, feta cheese, olives and tomatoes.

-Piros Bakery is an essential food shop around Kamares.
-This is mainly because, thanks to him, all the shelves around Kamares are filled with the finest deliciously cooked cookies, cakes and pastries.
+Piro’s Bakery is a convenience food shop in Kamares.
+He provides all the town with the finest, most delicious baked cookies, cakes and pastries.
 Everything is baked on the premises.
 Prepare for one of the best sweet-tooth experiences you have ever had.

 |Kamares Beach||Kamares Port|